-Desktop Window Manager or dwm.exe in Windows 10 is a system process that is responsible for managing, inter alia, visual effects on the desktop.
+Desktop Window Manager or dwm.exe in Windows 11 or Windows 10 is a system process that is responsible for managing, inter alia, visual effects on the desktop.
 No doubt the application does require some resources to run however, modern desktops and laptops are provisioned to handle it easily.
 Let us learn some more about this Windows process.
+In this post, we will show you how to fix Desktop Window Manager (dwm.exe) High Memory, CPU, GPU usage on your Windows 11/10 computer.

 What is Desktop Window Manager – dwm.exe

 DWM.exe helps with rendering visual effects on the desktop as well as with various features such as glass window frames, 3-D window transition animations, high-resolution support and so on.

-Desktop Window Manager helps writes each picture on the Windows to a place in the memory and creates a combined view of all of them on the screen and sends it to the display.
+Desktop Window Manager helps write each picture on the Windows to a place in the memory and creates a combined view of all of them on the screen and sends it to the display.
 This way, the operating system can use Hardware Acceleration to create smooth animations.
 It could also be used for creating transparent effects.

-Desktop Window Manager consumes high CPU or memory
+Desktop Window Manager consumes high Memory, CPU, GPU

 The file which represents the Desktop Window Manager is dwn.exe.
 It usually occupies 50-100 MB of memory and around 2-3%CPU – but it all depends on your system.
 If a large number of windows and animated processes are open, it will use high memory, and thus consequently slow down the system or cause freezes.
 If you face problems with dwm.exe, here are a few things you could try: